docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image69.png "Used by view"%}

+###Query builder

+If you want to display a custom list of parts, go to the query builder from the following button:

+{% image /assets/images/documentation/dev/query_builder.png "Query builder button"%}

+With the displayed view:

+* you filter the parts list by products and / or deliverables
+* you select which field you want to display (for example part number, part name, attributes...)
+* you include or exclude parts with where clauses (at least one must be defined)
+* you order and group the parts in the result list

+{% image /assets/images/documentation/dev/en/image80.png "Query builder"%}

+If you save the query and select it, you can export the results to an Excel file.
+This feature is very useful to get bill of materials.

 ###Quick links

 You have a fast access to your checked out parts in the left menu.